 Living and working in rural Scotland brings distinct challenges.
 When your livelihood is generated from the rural environment you need advisers who are not only specialists in the law relating to land and estates but who understand rural life.

-Our agriculture and estates team is among the largest in the country and is fully immersed in rural affairs, operating out of offices in Inverness, Lerwick and Thurso as well as Edinburgh and Glasgow.
+Our agriculture and estates team is among the largest in the country and is fully immersed in rural affairs, operating out of offices across the Highlands, Islands & Moray, as well as Edinburgh and Glasgow.